Abdul-Basitt1/Abdul-Basitt1/README.md

 - 👋 Hi, I’m Abdul Basit
-- 👀 Interested in Android and Game Development
+- 👀 Interested in Mobile Application Development.
-- 🌱 Currntly working on Android Studio & React Native.
+- 🌱 Currntly working on React Native as well as Android Studio(Java).
 - 💞️ I’m looking to collaborate and contribute to projects.
 - 📫 How to reach me - abdulrocker4@gmail.com